Tuesday, June 12, 2018

 Scientific Coordinator: L. Romanini, Cremona/IT

 The Advanced US Training Centre was developed from the experience of the successful CEUS (contrast-enhanced US) Training Centre by adding teaching modules on US elastography.
-AUS covers the needs for theoretical education and hands-on training in the area of CEUS and US elastography, two fields of interest, which are both under rapid development.
-Over the two days, the participants will experience two tutorials and six hands-on sessions where a large series of clinical cases will be available for discussion including a televoting system.
+AUS covers the need for theoretical education and training in the area of CEUS and US elastography, two fields of interest which are both under rapid development.
+Over two days participants will experience two tutorials and six interactive sessions where a large series of clinical cases will be available for discussion including a televoting system.

 In this session we will learn about the Editorial world.
 Chief Editors of peer reviewed scientific journals will provide us with insights into different types of educational papers and their level of evidence.
 We will learn about impact factors and manuscript review handling process.
 The session will conclude with an interactive discussion among editors and research leaders; attendees are encouraged to actively participate and ask questions they always wanted to ask to the editors.